Kard is a challenger bank for teens – TechCrunch

 Like other electronic wallet apps, opening a Kard account is much simpler than opening a traditional bank account in France.
 You can sign up in a few minutes from your phone and confirm your identity later by sending a photo of your ID, etc.

 After that, you get an account that you control from a mobile app.
-You can block and unblock the card, see transactions, send and receive money in real time with other Kard users.
+You can block and unblock the card, see transactions and send and receive money in real time with other Kard users.
 It ticks all the right boxes that you’ve come to expect if you have a bank account from a challenger bank.

 In a couple of months, you’ll also be able to create money pots, round up your transactions to save some money, donate money to nonprofits, etc.